 Monitoring lets you catch problems during the session rather than discovering them in post-production or after the episode is published.
 Monitoring means listening to your recording in real time through headphones.

 Always record with headphones.
-Over-ear, closed-back models are preferred because they prevent sound from the headphone speaker leaking back into the microphone.
+Over-ear, closed-back models are preferred because they prevent sound from the headphone speaker from leaking back into the microphone.
 The Sony MDR-7506 and Audio-Technica ATH-M50x are the standard recommendations in the $100 to $150 range and are used in professional broadcast environments.

-Monitoring catches problems that level meters miss: a hum that appeared when you plugged in a laptop charger, a guest whose input level is too low, background noise you stopped consciously hearing.
+Monitoring catches problems that level meters miss: a hum that appeared when you plugged in a laptop charger, a guest whose input level is too low, and background noise you stopped consciously hearing.
 Set your monitoring volume at a comfortable listening level.
 Don’t crank it.
 Ear fatigue affects your ability to judge audio quality accurately, and loud monitoring for extended periods produces hearing fatigue that carries into the rest of your day.

 For remote recordings, instruct guests to wear headphones before the session starts.
 When a guest uses laptop speakers without headphones, their microphone captures the audio playing from the speakers.
 This is called bleed, and it’s audible on the recording as a tinny, delayed version of the host’s voice mixed into the guest track.
 It can’t be removed in post.